stormvirux/vturra-cli/README.md

 vturra-cli
 ==========

-Command ine Interface for vturra that retrieves result from vtu and analyzes it.
+Command line Interface for vturra that retrieves result from vtu and analyzes it.